Alteration In Princeton

 Another view from the driveway.

 As you can see, the roof is done, the siding is now finished, the porch is roofed, and the stone work is complete.
-The wood coloumns were a bit of a problem though.
-By working closely with the homeowners, Mike and Kathy, we went through four different kinds of coloumns untill they were satisfied.
-I'm very happy with the final decision.
+The

 I had to build the backing for the stone with brick.